biblequiz/BibleQuiz.com/_pages/history/1981/nationals.md

 The 19th National Bible Quiz Finals took place August 12-14, 1981 in St. Louis, Missouri at the Cervantes Convention Center covering the book of Matthew.
 Terry Carter was the National Coordinator and Thom Loven was the official question writer.

-The event was won by Renton A/G, Renton, WA after a 3-way tie for first place at the end of round-robin play.
+The event was won by Renton A/G, Renton, WA (pictured) after a 3-way tie for first place at the end of round-robin play.
 The second place team was Evangel Temple, Springfield, MO.
 The third place team which was tied with these teams at the end of regulation was Trinity A/G, Lanham, MD.

 The team from Renton A/G, Renton, WA became the first National Champion from the Northwest Region, but it wasn't an easy victory.
 At the end of round-robin play, Renton was tied with Springfield and Lanham for first place.
 The tie-breaker, based upon point total, gave the bye to Springfield in the first playoff, but only by 5 points!
 In fact, those 5 points were all that separated Renton and Springfield in the standings as both teams had posted equal margins of victory.
 Renton went on to win two consecutive playoff matches against Lanham and Springfield and claim the victory.
 The next national champion from the Northwest Region was Bothell, WA in 2005.